Who, when and how? A look at the UK’s vaccination rollout

 WHEN WILL THE ROLLOUT BEGIN?

-The plan is to rollout the Pfizer/BioNTech vaccine in the next few days after the first batch arrives from Belgium.
+The plan is to rollout the Pfizer/BioNTech vaccine from early next week after the first batch arrives from Belgium.
 British Health Secretary Matt Hancock said 800,000 doses will arrive next week, with millions coming in the following weeks.
+But the vaccine remains experimental while final testing is done.

 HOW WILL THE ROLLOUT WORK?